Did North Dakota lawmakers vote against releasing the Epstein files as of August 2025?

 No.

-There is no record that North Dakota’s congressional delegation voted against releasing documents related to Jeffrey Epstein.
+As of August 2025, there is no record that North Dakota’s congressional delegation voted against releasing documents related to Jeffrey Epstein.

 In July 2025, Rep. Ro Khanna (D-CA) introduced an amendment calling for a vote to release the Epstein files.
 The Congressional Record shows no vote taken on the amendment.